KevinLWorthington/Goweli/README.md

 1. **API Integration** ✓
    - Uses a proxy API to integrate with the Open Library API to fetch book cover images
+   - API handles database management so changes can be saved

 2. **Database Interaction (SQLite)** ✓
    - Implements Entity Framework Core with SQLite database